MallocSecurity/sdk/docs/getting-started.md

 # Getting Started

-Welcome to the Malloc Security SDK for Android!
+Welcome to the Malloc Security SDK for Android !

 This SDK empowers your app with advanced threat detection, safeguarding user privacy and security.
 It is privacy-first, lightweight, and easy to integrate.